Committee Participatory Volunteers

 Areas: Advocacy, Awareness, Education and Research.
 Volunteers with an interest and expertise in publicity, journalism, marketing, social media, IT, fundraising, special events, clinical research, medical practice, education, policy, patient advocacy, and more..

 Some of our volunteers are impacted by Turner Syndrome, and some are not.
-Some will volunteer regularly, while others will contribute at will or when needed.
-Such committee members, include:
+Some will volunteer regularly, while others will contribute once or annually, or whenever needed.

 Kimberly Dunn Carolan